 UKWA has addressed members’ requirements for prioritising Training and Education through a Knowledge Transfer Partnership (KTP) with Westminster University.

 - UKWA Certificates of Professional Competence (CPC) – developed and delivered in co-operation with the Logistics Learning Alliance (LLA) are focused, relevant and designed to meet the needs of the sector.
 These qualifications are rapidly becoming recognised as the industry standards of achievement for Warehouse Managers and Supervisors.

-- Classroom based courses – in addition to the Warehouse Manager and Warehouse Supervisor CPC courses, members have access to a comprehensive UKWA-approved training and education program, designed to train and develop employees at all levels.
+- Classroom based courses – in addition to the Warehouse Manager and Warehouse Supervisor CPC courses, UKWA offers an Introduction to Warehousing & Logistics course in association with LLA, aimed at new entries into the sector.
+Members also have access to a comprehensive UKWA-approved training and education program, designed to train and develop employees at all levels.
 These courses are delivered by the Chartered Institute of Logistics & Transport (CILT)